Lyrenhex/twedia/README.md

-    "musicDir": "Absolute path to the folder containing the music (Artist -> Album -> Song.mp3)", "musicFile": "Absolute path to the file read by OBS for on-screen music credit.", "oauthToken": "OAuth Token for the bot's IRC connection to chat.", "pubsubOauthToken": "OAuth Token for the bot's PubSub connection (different to above -- this is generated using the web auth flow on first run, and then can be populated here before restarting the bot)", "musicCollectionURL": "https://lyrenhex.com/stream-content/music.json (replace with your own :))", "chatCommands": [
+    "musicDir": "Absolute path to the folder containing the music (Artist -> Album -> Song.mp3)", "musicFile": "Absolute path to the file read by OBS for on-screen music credit.", "oauthToken": "OAuth Token for the bot's IRC connection to chat.", "pubsubOauthToken": "OAuth Token for the bot's PubSub connection (different to above -- this is generated using the web auth flow on first run)", "musicCollectionURL": "https://lyrenhex.com/stream-content/music.json (replace with your own :))", "chatCommands": [
         {